 - Very absorbent, so you may not need to change as often as traditional pads.

-- Are washed and reused, saving on waste and saving money on purchasing disposable products.
+- They are washed and reused, saving on waste and saving money on purchasing disposable products.

 Organic Cotton Disposable Products

-I still sometimes use disposable feminine products, for example, when traveling for their convenience.
-There are several companies that offer organic cotton products free from chlorine bleach that are absorbent and non-irritating, such as Maxim Hygiene, Naturacare, and Seventh Generation.
-While these products are often more expensive then conventional feminine care products, if used sparingly to supplement a menstrual cup and cloth pads, you will still save money in the long run.
+I still sometimes use disposable feminine care products, for example, when traveling for their convenience.
+Several companies offer organic cotton products free from chlorine bleach that are absorbent and non-irritating, such as Maxim Hygiene, Naturacare, and Seventh Generation.
+While these products are often more expensive than conventional feminine care products, if used sparingly to supplement a menstrual cup and cloth pads, you will still save money in the long run.